 The East Course at Oak Hill is a par-70 layout that measures 7,145 yards from the back tees.
 It features narrow fairways, deep bunkers, and fast greens, which will pose significant challenges for golfers.
 One of the most iconic holes at Oak Hill is the par-3 15th, which is known for its challenging green and scenic views of the surrounding landscape.

 The Rochester area has a rich history in golf and is home to several top-rated courses, including Oak Hill.
 The region has a strong golfing culture, and its residents are known for their passion for the sport.
-This enthusiasm is reflected in the atmosphere of the tournament, with thousands of fans and spectators flocking to the area to take in the sights and sounds of The PGA Championship.
+That passion shows on tournament week, with thousands of fans turning out.

 Notable Winners and Legends of The PGA Championship